Collaborations and partnerships to serve global goals

 Improving health across our city

-We recognize the deep connections between lessons learned locally and globally, and encourage students to explore local underserved health care experiences in the greater Los Angeles community.
-Likewise, many DGSOM faculty and staff engaged in global health are also committed to the care of underserved individuals locally, through work in county hospitals, community clinics, and other community-based health care initiatives.
+We recognize the deep connections between lessons learned locally and globally and encourage students to explore local underserved health care experiences in the greater Los Angeles community.
+Many DGSOM faculty and staff engaged in global health are also committed to the care of underserved individuals locally, through work in county hospitals, community clinics, and other community-based health care initiatives.

-Our program is proud to sponsor (in partnership with USC’s Institute on Inequalities in Global Health) the annual Los Angeles Global Health Conference (LAGHC).
-LAGHC brings together leading health experts, students and trainees from every level, faculty from within and outside UCLA, and the public to discuss the most pressing health concerns facing Los Angeles and the globe today.
-Now, more than ever, we are increasing our commitment to fostering new — and strengthening existing — partnerships with local organizations to help reduce health inequities right here in our backyard.
-Be on the lookout for more information about our partnerships soon.
+Our program is proud to sponsor the annual Los Angeles Global Health Conference (LAGHC) in partnership with USC’s Institute on Inequalities in Global Health.
+LAGHC brings together leading health experts, students and trainees from every level, faculty from within and outside UCLA, as well as the public to discuss the most pressing health concerns facing Los Angeles and the globe today.
+Now more than ever, we are increasing our commitment to fostering new—and strengthening existing—partnerships with local organizations to help reduce health inequities right here in our backyard.

 Partnering to advance health beyond our campus and city